Kankoda/website/collections/_emojikit-features/emoji.md

 Emoji("🚀").unicodeName         // Rocket
 ```

-These properties have manual overrides for some emojis that lack proper information, such as flags.
+These properties have manual overrides for emojis that lack proper information, such as flags.

 ## Search